oli-ctrl/bsqmg-yoinked/gs/creating_a_project.md

 Usage: `copy.ps1`

-Builds your mod, then copies it to your quest and launches beat saber if your quest is plugged in.
+Builds your mod, then copies it to your quest and launches Beat Saber if your quest is plugged in.

 #### `start-logging.ps1`

 Usage: `start-logging.ps1 -Self`

 Usage of `-Self` is recommended, it allows you to read logs from only your mod.
-Starts logging using adb logcat for beat saber output.
+Starts logging using adb logcat for Beat Saber output.